RafeKettler/magicmethods/magicmethods.markdown

     if instance == other_instance:
         #do something

 That's part of the power of magic methods.
 The vast majority of them allow us to define meaning for operators so that we can use them on our own classes just like they were built in types.
+Note that the Python standard library includes a module [contextlib](http://docs.python.org/library/contextlib.html) that contains a context manager, `contextlib.closing()`, that does approximately the same thing (without any handling of the case where an object does not have a `close() method).

 ###<a id="comparisons" href="#comparisons">Comparison magic methods</a>###